coalton-lang/coalton-website/content/post/20211010-introducing-coalton.md

 The function `list-width` is using the fact that `Optional` (called `Maybe` in Haskell) implements the monad type class.

+While Coalton has monads, they're not as necessary as in a language like Haskell, since Coalton is not a purely functional language.

 ## Does Coalton Really Work?

+Coalton is used in production in the areas of quantum computing and defense.

-We implemented [*Typing Haskell in Haskell*](https://web.cecs.pdx.edu/~mpj/thih/) by Mark P. Jones in Coalton, and it was a no-nonsense, straightforward translation.
+As a sort of realistic programming stress test of Coalton, we implemented [*Typing Haskell in Haskell*](https://github.com/coalton-lang/coalton/tree/main/examples/thih) by Mark P. Jones in Coalton, and it was a no-nonsense, straightforward translation.

-With that said, Coalton is currently alpha-quality software, and we expect it to stabilize over time.
+With that said, Coalton is software that's under continued development, and we expect it to stabilize over time.
 There are bugs to squash and features to implement.
 From a UX perspective, there's a *lot* of ironing out that needs to be done.
 Nonetheless, it's good enough now to actually use it for real projects.

 If you're interested in checking out Coalton, head on over to the [GitHub](https://github.com/coalton-lang/coalton)!
 We both welcome and look forward to your bug submissions and pull requests to help Coalton improve!
 Anything helps!

 ## Why Go Through All This Trouble?

 Developing compilers for quantum computers is hard.
 There are no books or best practices about it.
 It's a rapidly evolving field of research, but simultaneously the field demands practical results for use on real quantum computers that exist today.
+Trying to make development of complex programs for quantum computers easier was the initial motivation for Coalton.

-One of the state-of-the-art optimizing quantum compilers is an open-source program called [QUILC](https://github.com/quil-lang/quilc) with a companion quantum computer simulator called the [Quantum Virtual Machine](https://github.com/quil-lang/qvm).
+More specifically, one of the state-of-the-art optimizing quantum compilers is an open-source program called [QUILC](https://github.com/quil-lang/quilc) with a companion quantum computer simulator called the [Quantum Virtual Machine](https://github.com/quil-lang/qvm).
 Both of these programs are written in 100% Common Lisp, and contain a total of around 50,000 lines of sophisticated, mathematical, data structure–heavy code.
 And that excludes the plethora of first-party dependencies.

 Common Lisp is a *fantastic* language for developing these programs; it's fast, stable, extremely flexible, and the developer experience is unmatched.
 But, both new and seasoned developers sometimes get tripped up and tangled in the web of complex data structures, and inadvertently introduce type errors that the relatively comprehensive test suite doesn't catch.
 In addition, such developers heavily rely on documentation strings ("docstrings") in order to discover what the probable inputs and outputs of the functions are, and those docstrings sometimes go stale.

 Coalton's aim is to allow us to reap the benefits of Common Lisp, and not have to rewrite 50,000 lines of tricky code in order to realize some of the benefits offered by statically typed functional programming languages.

-Despite not yet being production-ready, Coalton has already demonstrated success in improving the correctness and comprehensibility of our internal QUILC builds at HRL Laboratories.
+Despite still being in development, Coalton has already demonstrated success in implementing advanced new features in QUILC, including whole-program quantum circuit optimization, and number-theoretic discrete compilation.

 ## Acknowledgements

-This work was supported by [HRL Laboratories quantum computing group](https://quantum.hrl.com/).
-Coalton was originally started as an open-source project by Robert Smith in 2018, but was overhauled by Elias Lawson-Fox and Cole Scott during their 2021 summer internship at HRL.
+This work was supported in part by [HRL Laboratories quantum computing group](https://quantum.hrl.com/).
+Coalton was originally started as an open-source project by Robert Smith in 2018, and was renovated by Elias Lawson-Fox and Cole Scott during their 2021 summer internship at HRL.
+Development took off from there from a variety individuals in both commercial and open-source domains.

 The work was inspired by many great projects and people that preceded it.
 In no particular order: